www.opentv.com – 1999 Archive

 DirecTV – deployed Wink technology in selected set top boxes.
 Certain channels can transmit interactive features, of which the user is encouraged to access by pressing a specific button onscreen, which will then load the service.

 http://www.wgate.com – 1999 Archive

 Similar to Wink, Worldgate was founded in 1995 and was designed for digital cable set top boxes, that were in development at the time, specifically General Instruments and Scientific Atlanta terminals.
 Using a concept called channel HyperLinking, allows broadcast channels to embed interactive content, which can be loaded by the subscribers set-top box.
 This can be done without having to enter a URL or a keyword, similar to pressing the red button on a modern digital TV remote.

 ANT was a browser for the Acron RISC OS, it was ported to the Pace DSL4000 where it was used for the Kingston Interactive TV

 Kingston – Used the ANT browser for their EPG and interactive (Reb Button) platform.

 This post explains how the ANT middleware functioned

-Bush Internet TV – This was a webTV like alternative offered in the UK, which used the ANT browser, built on top of a restricted RISC OS to provide internet access though a TV, wit the set top box being made by Pace.
-It was also intergrated in their Bush TV sets.
+Bush Internet TV – This was a webTV like alternative offered in the UK, which used the ANT browser, built on top of a restricted RISC OS to provide internet access through a TV, with the set top box being manufactured by Pace.
+It was also integrated into their Bush TV sets.

 Used on Freeview in the UK and Saorview in Ireland, this is an interactive standard built using components from the DAVIC platform, and enabled interactive functionality on Freeview receivers, and was originally implemented by ONdigital in conjunction with their Mediahighway interactive platform, as the BBC intended their interactive platform to be open and not restricted to one private standard.